Jenverse/Travel-Agent-With-Memory/README.md

 3. The agent will provide recommendations, which will appear in the destination section
 4. Ask for an itinerary for a specific destination
 5. Inquire about transportation options to and around your chosen destination
+6. The agent will remember your preferences and past interactions for future conversations

 ## Example Prompts